- About the package

 - Well Child / Tamariki Ora Quality Improvement Framework

 - Regional hepatitis C guidance

 - Long Term Conditions Outcome Framework

 - Equity actions in the DHB Annual Plans

 Guidance to support development of regional hepatitis C services

 In 2015/16, implementation began on a revised approach to the delivery of hepatitis C services across New Zealand.
-This involves the development of more integrated regional hepatitis C services where the focus will be on a co-ordinated primary and secondary health care model with regional clinical leaders.
+This involved the development of more integrated regional hepatitis C services where the focus was on a co-ordinated primary and secondary health care model with regional clinical leaders.